whyboris/utilitarianism.net/content/utilitarian-thinker/henry-sidgwick.md

 {{< inline-image image="/img/thinkers/Henry-Sidgwick.jpg" text="Henry Sidgwick" >}}

 Sidgwick was born in 1838 to a wealthy family in Yorkshire, England.
 He studied at Cambridge as an undergraduate, where he stayed for the rest of his life.
-While he is best known as a moral philosopher, he was also a political economist, epistemologist, classicist, theologist, educator, political theorist and parapsychologist (studying psychic phenomena, including telepathy and survival after death).[^1] At Cambridge, Sidgwick became a part of _“_the Apostles_”_: a secret society whose members discussed topics including ethics, truth and God.
+While he is best known as a moral philosopher, he was also a political economist, epistemologist, classicist, theologist, educator, political theorist and parapsychologist (studying psychic phenomena, including telepathy and survival after death).[^1] At Cambridge, Sidgwick became a part of “the Apostles”: a secret society whose members discussed topics including ethics, truth and God.
 He married Eleanor Mildred Balfour, a scientist with whom he advocated to expand higher education for women and conducted parapsychological research.

 ---